 In light of increasing users and time spent on social media and apps, content partners have become one of the largest affiliate segments during COVID-19.
 As the economy reopened in China, many brands continue to engage with content affiliates to maximize their exposure as well as pre-plan content in phases to ensure continued visibility.

 As COVID-19 came under control in China, and people slowly started to focus their shopping locally or domestically, brands had to take new approaches to target their audience by location.
 Today, we see brands in China increasing, their investment in geo-targeting and focusing on areas where restrictions have lifted or where demand continues to be.

 For example, the travel industry, which saw a significant decline during COVID-19, has seen an uptick in people going on “staycations” or taking short-distance trips.
 To capture this trend, online travel agencies (OTAs) and travel service platforms in China launched marketing initiatives related to short-distance trips and promoting local travel products with attractive discounts.

 As China’s economy begins to recover from the COVID-19 pandemic, brands in the region are exploring new ways to reach consumers online and offline.
-We expect to see similar trends in Europe and the U.S. Now that a massive shift to online shopping has taken place throughout China and the world, many brands realise the important role affiliate marketing plays in helping businesses raise brand awareness, efficiently sell products and acquire new high-value customers.
-To find our more about the APAC region, download a copy of our handbook.
+We expect to see similar trends in Europe and the U.S. Now that a massive shift to online shopping has taken place throughout China and the world, many brands realize the important role affiliate marketing plays in helping businesses raise brand awareness, efficiently sell products and acquire new high-value customers.

 You can learn more about the global partner marketing solutions we offer to brands on our Global Services page.

-Questions about our global affiliate programme management?
+Questions about our global affiliate program management?
 Contact us!
 We’re here to help.